 They are welcome to contribute to enhancing the knowledge transfer and capacity building of their governments, updating them on the state of the emerging international “green policy” instruments.

-It is expected that the Network will contribute, through knowledge transfer, in encouraging market stakeholders to take advantage of existing international financing opportunities; convince international, regional and national banking institutions to enhance their “green” programs; and facilitate the inflow of green funds in the BSEC-MS and regional cooperation among market stakeholders with extrovert orientation.
+It is expected that the Network will contribute, through knowledge dissemination, to encouraging market stakeholders to take advantage of existing international financing opportunities and convince regional and national banking institutions to enhance their “green” programs.

-Finally, members of the Network are facilitated through brokerage events to participate in internationally financed programs, like those of H2020 of the European Union, or to develop ad hoc “tailor made” consortia upon requests from the BSEC Member States.
+Finally, members of the Network will be facilitated through brokerage events to participate in internationally financed programs, like those of H2020 of the European Union, or to develop ad hoc “tailor made” consortia upon requests from the BSEC Member States.

 The ministerial conference was held in Nafplio, Peloponnese, in the framework of the Greek presidency of the BSEC, with the focal message being “The Black Sea turns Green.”
 At: http://www.bsec-organization.org/bsecnews/BSECinMedia/Downloads/EMG%20(13.10.2010).pdf